Poutine: Development

 Montreal chefs would make poutine to feed their staff but had not dared to put it on their menus.
 In the 1990s, attempts were made to elevate the dish by using baked potatoes and duck stock.
 In November 2001, Martin Picard of bistro Au Pied de Cochon began serving a foie gras poutine which was praised by customers and food critics.
 This influenced chefs in Toronto and Vancouver to feature poutine on upscale menus.
 Chef Mark McEwan served lobster poutine at his Bymark eatery, and chef Jamie Kennedy served braised beef poutine at his eponymous restaurant.
 Over the next decade, poutine gained acceptance and popularity in all types of restaurants, from haute cuisine to fast food, and spread across Canada and internationally.
+Poutine became extremely trendy in the early 2010s, with an explosion of poutineries in cities like Toronto, leading to stories about poutine's association with romance and events like the IBM Watson Cognitive Cooking Poutine Event, where the computer generated unique poutine recipes based on the demographics of Toronto and Montreal.